hsandt/sonic-pico8/README.md

 ![The 8 Pico Emeralds displayed in circle, each color corresponding to a color on the PICO-8 logo](doc/all_emeralds.png?raw=true)

 **pico-sonic** is a partial demake of Sonic the Hedgehog 3 made with PICO-8.
 It features a simplified version of Angel Island Act 1 with some tweaks.
-Various classic Sonic games were used as reference, including the 8-bit games (Game Gear and Master System) which have sprites closer to what PICO-8's resolution and color palette.
+Various classic Sonic games were used as reference, including the 8-bit games (Game Gear and Master System) which have sprites closer to what PICO-8's resolution and color palette, and the GBA titles which have more clear-cut graphics.

 The project was started as a personal challenge and was meant to be a fully-fledged fan game, but I eventually dropped many features to focus on Sonic's main movements and the exploration of the stage.
 Consider it a technical demo with some exploration challenge.